SonaVarshney/BrainDump-CS/java/multithreading/prerequisites.md

 - Example:
   - While watching a video, you're also writing code.
 - This is possible only because the CPU has **multiple cores** or is fast enough to **context switch**.
-- Earlier with single-core systems, multitasking was due to time sharing between processes.
+- Earlier with single-core systems, multitasking was due to time sharing between processes using context switching.
 Now, through multiple cores true parallelism is achieved and system multitasks concurrently.
+- Multitasking can also be achieved using multithreading.

 ---